auroriasjn/DRAGONCandidates/README.md

 # Contributing
 To claim and analyze a candidate, you must do the following:
 1) Open up an *Issue*.
-This Issue Template is prefilled with placeholders that you will have to fill in: your name, and the candidate ID.
+This Issue Template is prefilled with placeholders for your name and the candidate ID.
-2) One of us will *approve* your claim, in which case it will be publicly displayed on `CLAIMS.md`.
+2) One of us will *approve* your claim.
+Once approved, your claim on a candidate will be publicly displayed on `CLAIMS.md`.
-3) After analysis is complete, add your candidate and its data to the CSV file, and indicate whether it is a true dual AGN.
+3) After analysis is complete, add your candidate and its data to the CSV file, and *indicate* whether it is a true dual AGN.
 4) Submit a *pull request*.
 This pull request is also prefilled like the Issue Request with placeholders.
 5) One of us will *approve* the pull request, and your data will be merged into the final CSV.

-Once a candidate is claimed, we expect that no one else will attempt to analyze the same candidate.
-If more than two teams wish to claim the same candidate, we will include both data in the CSV.
+In the event that more than two teams wish to claim the same candidate, we will include both data in the CSV.

-# Getting Help/Contributing
+# Getting Help

 If you have a question, please send me an e-mail either to `isaac.moskowitz@yale.edu` or `jeremy.ng@yale.edu`.